Structured prior distributions for the covariance matrix in latent factor models: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the EPSRC grant EP/N510129/1 via the the Alan Turing Institute project ``Streaming data modelling for real-time monitoring and forecasting''.
-I am grateful to Michael Betancourt and Malcolm Farrow for conversations which have improved the manuscript.
+EH was supported by the EPSRC grant EP/N510129/1 via the Alan Turing Institute project ``Streaming data modelling for real-time monitoring and forecasting''.
+We are grateful to Michael Betancourt and Malcolm Farrow for conversations which have improved the manuscript.
+We are also grateful to two anonymous referees for their helpful comments and suggestions.
 The Finnish bird data are available publicly from \url{https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/hmsc}.